Boating Under the Influence (BUI) Lawyer

 If you operate a commercial boat (a tour boat, fishing boat, etc.), then the legal limit is 0.04% BAC for commercial operators.

-Just like in a car, police have to have probable cause for believing that a boater or skier is violating the law in some way.
+Just like in a car, police have to have probable cause in a BUI for believing that a boater or skier is violating the law in some way.
 (The most common way of determining probable cause, statistically, is from a boating accident).

 Law enforcement then typically will do field sobriety testing, which is difficult on a boat for various reasons.
 Finally, a suspects alcohol level will be determined by either testing the boater’s breath or blood.
 By operating a vessel on California waters, you have consented to be tested for alcohol and/or drugs if arrested by a law enforcement official.
 Just like with vehicle cases on the roadway, there are many ways to challenge breath or blood tests.